Projavax/lgsc-voting-system/README.md

 # LGSC Election Results Website
-This is a website that retrieves data from a database (Google Sheet) tied to a google form, and displays all content in a user-friendly format.
+This is a website that retrieves data from a database (Google Sheet), and displays all content in a user-friendly format.
 It was developed for the *LGSC 2025/26 elections*.

 **Installation Instructions**
 1. Clone the repository